Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 - Clone or unzip this repository on the admin host.
 The repo contains a `spool/` directory (dummy file present), which the script expects to exist.

 ### Template VM (example: RHEL9):
-- Template is a VM you tailored (this kit won't provide).
+- This kit assumes the template is a well-prepared VM that you have tailored as a base for cloning (this kit does not provide one).
 It may consist of considerable minimal resources, e.g., 2 CPUs, 2.1GB memory, 8GB primary disk, 2GB swap / 500MB kdump disks with 'Thin' vmdk format, all of which can be automatically expanded by the capabilities of cloud-init and the kit during provisioning.
 - `open-vm-tools` installed and running; required for guest operations such as `Copy-VMGuestFile` / `Invoke-VMScript` on the VMs cloned from this template (it should normally inherit working).
 - `cloud-init` and `cloud-utils-growpart` installed (optionally `dracut-config-generic` if you rebuild initramfs)
 - A CD/DVD device configured on the VM (seed ISO must be attached to the guest's CD drive)